 Believe it or not I don’t typically take “selfies” but for some reason on Xmas eve I did.
 Once my transformation became apparent I decided to continue this as a record of my illness and the corresponding changes to my physical being.
 Here’s a photo of me looking pretty healthy on Xmas eve.

-“Ok Sean.
+“Ok Watcher.
 You’ve made a slew of references to “changes” and “death’s door” so what gives”?

 Well pneumonia, actually.
 That’s what gives.

 What started out as a brutal, and I mean brutal flu, turned into a serious case of pneumonia.

 Ok so let’s back up a bit so that I can go through this step-by-step.

 On Xmas we had dinner at a friends house.
 I was feeling “fluish” before but we left so I popped a bunch of Ibuprofen which got me through.
 Once we got home that night I was really starting to feel horrible.
 I briefly remember tossing my keys onto the table and stumbling into bed where unbeknownst to me at the time I would lie for almost thirty days.

 The next thing I remember was being colder than I’ve ever been no matter how many blankets or layers I piled on.
 This was coupled with a splitting head ache, pounding heart beat, weakness like I’ve never known and a high fever (consistently at 102 F for close to two and a half weeks).
 Then the chills would pass and I’d be dripping, and i mean literally dripping with sweat.
 Soaked my clothes and soaked my bed.
 Back and forth it went.
 Freezing, burning up, freezing, burning up.